RGPtv/Orangepi-Pi-hole-Setup/README.md

 ---

-## ⏰ Step 3: Schedule the Script to Run at Boot
+## ⏰ Step 3: Create a Schedule the Script to Run at Boot

 Open the crontab editor: